dolcecampp/webMarkeenMail/src/content/about/index.md

   title: 'What I Do'
   items:
     - title: 'Web Design'
-      description: 'web Page Design: Learn the fundamentals to create attractive and functional websites enhance your online presence with our best web design practices.'
+      description: 'Leverage the essential fundamentals to create attractive and highly functional websites, and enhance your online presence with our top-notch web design practices.
+Our expert team combines creative design with user-centric approaches to deliver visually stunning and user-friendly websites.'

     - title: 'Social Media'
-      description: 'unlock the power of social media with expert tips on building a strong online presence.'
+      description: 'Discover invaluable insights and cutting-edge strategies that will empower your brand to stand out in the digital realm.
+From engaging content creation to strategic audience targeting, our guidance will elevate your social media game and drive unparalleled growth for your business.'

     - title: 'Overall Design'
-      description: 'unleash the potential of impactful design with our comprehensive guide Learn how to create visually stunning and user-friendly experiences that captivate audiences across various platforms and elevate your brand image.'
+      description: 'Unleash the potential of impactful design with our comprehensive guide Learn how to create visually stunning and user-friendly experiences that captivate audiences across various platforms and elevate your brand image.'
 ---

 "Welcome to my creative world!
 I'm a passionate web designer and marketing analyst with expertise in web design, data-driven marketing strategies, and captivating social media campaigns.